WilSegale/NetBreach/linux/README.md

 sudo rm -rf ERROR.log
 ```

-## this will fix the program for you.
+## This will fix the program for you.